 Solutions:

-• Training: Teach commands like “quiet” in a calm, firm voice.
+• Education: Teach commands like “quiet” in a calm and firm voice.

-• Consult a Professional: In cases of extreme anxiety or if the behavior persists.
+• Get a professional’s help: In cases of extreme anxiety or when the behaviour persists.

 Chewing